japaric/rust-cross/README.md

 ## Cross compiling with `cargo`

-To cross compile with cargo, we must first use its [configuration system] to set the proper linker and archiver for the target.
+To cross compile with cargo, we must first use its [configuration system] to set the proper linker for the target.
 Once set, we only need to pass the `--target` flag to cargo commands.

 [configuration system]: http://doc.crates.io/config.html